DevilAguo0/hiddify/Guide-for-finding-a-clean-Cloudflare-IP.md

 ## Using Bashsiz's scanner
 Mr. Bashsiz is an Iranian engineer who has developed a program called CFScanner, which can be used to test the list of Cloudflare IPs on different networks and reach the clean Cloudflare IPs.

+This program has been released in several versions including Linux and Windows.
+Versions available until the date of editing this article:
+- Bash
+- Docker
+- Windows
+- Python
+- Golang
+- Android

-This program is published in two versions, Linux and Windows.
-To do this, first download the desired version from here and then follow how to run it based on the desired operating system.
+To do this, first download the desired version [here](https://github.com/MortezaBashsiz/CFScanner) and then follow how to run it based on the desired operating system.

-### Run on Linux version
+<details><summary><h3>Run on Linux version</h3> (Click here)</summary>

 Download the program files and first see Mr. Bashsiz's explanation of how to run it in the video below (persian).

 [![](https://user-images.githubusercontent.com/125398461/229997889-eaf51d2c-e5e1-4899-aa34-6c2c73375f10.png)](https://www.youtube.com/watch?v=BKLRAHolhvM)